Cornerstone-OnDemand/modelkit/docs/examples/nlp_sentiment/intro.md

 You will see how Modelkit can be useful as you progress along the following steps:

-1. Implementing the Tokenizer leveraging Spacy
+1. Implementing the Tokenizer leveraging spaCy
 2. Implementing the Vectorizer leveraging Scikit-Learn
 3. Building a simple Classifier leveraging Keras to predict whether a review is negative or positive